 Below you can go straight to the reviews or if you scroll down just a little further you can view our info table.

-Airwave Gazebo 2x2m – Small Pop up Gazebo for Your Garden
+Airwave Gazebo 2x2m Review – Small Pop up Garden Gazebo

 This 2x2m pop-up gazebo is ideal for up to 4 people and can easily be built in less than 1 minute with the help of a friend to extend the frame section.